dotnet-outdated/dotnet-outdated/README.md

 ## Reporting on transitive dependencies

 **dotnet-outdated** supports reporting on transitive dependencies as well.
 These are NuGet packages on which the NuGet packages directly referenced by your application depends.
 To enable reporting on transitive dependencies, you can pass the `-t|--transitive` option.

-For example, in the screenshot below you can see that **McMaster.Extensions.CommandLineUtils** has a transitive dependency on **System.ComponentModel.Annotations v4.4.1**, but a newer version (**v4.5.0**) of that package is available.
-You can therefore add a reference to **v4.5.0** directly to your project to ensure your application is referencing the latest version.

 ![Screenshot of analysing transitive-dependencies](transitive-screenshot.png)